So, you want to get started with gardening. From Scratch.

 Good soil can contain a combination of clay, sand, and silt with a bit of organic matter.
 The porous soil spaces are critical for retaining water and oxygen in the ground.

-Doing a soil test to determine texture and pH can provide additional insight into the nutrients level, organic matter content, and possible contamination.
+Doing a soil test to determine texture and pH can provide additional insight into the nutrient level, organic matter content, and possible contamination.

 How to choose healthy plants?